Architecture

 6. han-solo-mcp — passes the response back to the UI.

-7. Chat UI — renders Ren's reply in gold.
+7. Chat UI — renders Ren's reply.

 Tool calls (when Ren searches memory, writes to a block, or fetches a page) add extra round-trips to Anthropic.
 Each tool call is a separate LLM inference — this is why sessions with heavy archival searching or page fetching cost more.